andweeb/Ki/docs/markdown/Ki.md

 # [docs](index.md) » Ki
 ---

-**Enable composable, modal commands to automate your Mac environment**
+**Enable composable, modal commands to automate your macOS environment**

 Here's a list of terms with definitions specific to this extension:
 * **_event_** - a keydown event.
 The event object structure matches the argument list for hotkeys bindings in Hammerspoon: modifier keys, key name, and event handler function.
 For example, the following table represents an keydown event on `⇧⌘m`: